tylerhslee/pbkdf2-hash/README.md

 # Hashing with PBKDF2
 This package creates a hash using the PBKDF2 method.
-By default, it iterates on 64-bit SHA256 hash.

 Random salts are generated using the `randbytes` package.
 It can be downloaded on npm [here](https://www.npmjs.com/package/randbytes).